shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

 - ### Step 4.
 Full Pipeline Execution
 &nbsp; &nbsp; The entire pipeline (from data download to model evaluation) can be executed via `test_driver.py`.

-## Dependencies
-The project requires the following dependencies:
-- `torch==1.10.0`: PyTorch for building and training the model.
-- `numpy==1.21.0`: NumPy for handling numerical operations and array manipulations.
-- `nibabel==3.2.1`: Nibabel for loading Nifti files.
-- `matplotlib==3.4.3`: Matplotlib for visualizing results and training metrics.

-## Model architecture
-This model is a 2D UNet with encoder decoder structure and skip connections.

 ## Details
 - **Loss function**: `Binary cross entropy with Logits`.